30 Enchanting Hideaways in the U.S. You've Never Heard of

 Pro tip: Established in 1904, the Blackwell Hotel in downtown Coeur d'Alene brings a perfect blend of sophistication, charm, and history into every room.

 Where to fly: San Francisco International Airport

-While many may not consider the northern California coastline when planning their next sun-soaked getaway, Stinson Beach, located just outside of San Francisco, is a perfect getaway for those craving the California sun without dealing with the often overcrowded beaches.
-Aside from taking a digging your toes in the sand, beachgoers can appreciate the hiking trails, fishing, surfing, and countless other activities available—so feel free to leave that Danielle Steel novel at home.
+While many may not consider the northern California coastline when planning their next sun-soaked getaway, Stinson Beach, located just outside of San Francisco, is the perfect place for those craving the California sun without dealing with the often overcrowded beaches.
+Aside from digging your toes in the sand, beachgoers can appreciate the hiking trails, fishing, surfing, and countless other activities available—so feel free to leave that Danielle Steel novel at home.

 Pro tip: For a true taste of Stinson Beach, stop for refreshments at The Siren Canteen, which serves California-inspired cuisine at the base of a lifeguard tower.

 Where to fly: Roswell International Air Center, or El Paso International Airport